kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 1) *Data Integration (Kafka Connect)*: Integrate a stream of data from CSV file or continuous data stream (in real world you can connect directly to an existing Kafka stream from the Jupyter notebook).
 As alternative, you can create new events manually in command line
 2) *Data Preprocessing (KSQL)*: Preprocess the data, e.g. filter, anonymize, aggreate / concatenate
-3) *Machine Learning specific preprocessing (NumPy, Pandas, Scikit-learn): Normalize, split train / test data
+3) *Machine Learning specific preprocessing (NumPy, pandas, Scikit-learn): Normalize, split train / test data
 4) *Model Training (TensorFlow + Keras)*
 5) *Model Deployment (KSQL + Tensorflow)*
 6) *Monitoring of Model Behaviour (KSQL)* like accuracy and performance